AryanBhagotra/COP26-Analysis/index.md

 We see here that there is a very strong relationship between Carbon Monoxide and NO2 in Sao Paulo, during the pandemic this actually weakened - to 0.73 before slightly increasing to 0.78 - it seems that the COP26 initiative actually changed the correlations between each of the variables.

-Below are the correlation graphs for all of our other locations _(HINT: feel free to download the image to view all graphs in HD)_:
+Below are the correlation matrices for all of our other locations _(HINT: feel free to download the image to view all graphs in HD)_:

 <img src="https://github.com/AmandeepN/COP26-Analysis/raw/main/images/30.jpg" class="center"  />